 We own, operate and lease shared wireless infrastructure that is geographically dispersed throughout the U.S., and which consists of approximately (1) 40,000 towers and (2) small cells supported by 17,000 miles of fiber.
 Our towers have a significant presence in the top 100 BTAs, and the majority of our fiber is located in major metropolitan areas.
-Site rental revenues represented 84% of our second quarter 2016 consolidated net revenues.
-Our towers operating segment and small cells operating segment accounted for 88% and 12% of our second quarter 2016 site rental revenues, respectively.
+Site rental revenues represented 82% of our third quarter 2016 consolidated net revenues.
+Our towers operating segment and small cells operating segment accounted for 87% and 13% of our third quarter 2016 site rental revenues, respectively.
 See note 11 to our condensed consolidated financial statements and "Item 2.
 MD&A-General Overview-Change in Operating Segments."
-The vast majority of our site rental revenues is of a recurring nature and has been contracted for in a prior year.
+The vast majority of our site rental revenues is of a recurring nature and was contracted for in a prior year.